Max-Vassilev/argocd-journey/README.md

 ## What is ArgoCD?

-ArgoCD is a GitOps continuous delivery tool for Kubernetes that synchronizes clusters with desired states defined in Git repositories.
+ArgoCD is a **Pull-based GitOps continuous delivery tool** for Kubernetes that synchronizes clusters with desired states defined in Git repositories.
+It monitors Git repositories and automatically applies changes to Kubernetes clusters, ensuring they stay in sync with the declared configuration.

 ## Commands